iterative/dvc.org/content/docs/user-guide/related-technologies.md

 ## Experiment management software

-- DVC uses Git as the underlying layer for data, pipelines, an experiment versioning, instead of a custom web application.
+- DVC integrates with Git, so it remains the underlying version control tool for data, pipelines, an experiments, instead of reinventing the wheel.

 - DVC doesn't need to run any services.
 There's no GUI as a result, but we expect some GUI services will be created on top of DVC.